yifanye2015/pyroms/README.md

 Python scripts can also be run individually with generated files remaining in `hycom_processing`; ensure `source config.env` is run before that.

 ### MERRA-2 data
-First, go to [NASA Earthdata](https://urs.earthdata.nasa.gov) to create an account, and note down your username and password.
+First, go to [NASA Earthdata](https://urs.earthdata.nasa.gov) to create an account, and store your username and password in `.env`.

 In `config.env`, change/update these variables (do not use spaces):
-- EARTHDATA_USERNAME, EARTHDATA_PASSWORD (*will change this to use .netrc when I eventually figure it out*)
 - MERRA2_START_DATE, MERRA2_END_DATE (date range to analyse)

 Save the file.